Which Scandinavian languages should I learn?

 3. Limited resources to learn

-We can acknowledge that it is not very common to find someone teaching Finnish, Swedish, Danish, or Norwegian who isn’t from Nordic countries.
+We can acknowledge that it is uncommon to find someone teaching Finnish, Swedish, Danish, or Norwegian who isn’t from Nordic countries.

 One main reason is the lack of professional teachers and learning materials.

 You might find various online lessons, language apps, and interactive courses.
-Still, not many good books or language teachers are available beyond the Nordic countries.
+Still, few good books or language teachers are available beyond the Nordic countries.

-An essential ingredient in language learning is the learner’s motivation, which can come in different forms like needs, interests, and desires.
+An essential ingredient in language learning is the learner’s motivation, which can take different forms, such as needs, interests, and desires.

 Here are a few reasons why to learn.